Preparing for Daycare in Japan

 We were asked to label everything so that it wouldn’t get mixed up with another child’s items, and I’m glad we did because they accidentally gave us another girl’s shirt once (even though the size was much larger than my daughter’s).
 For clothing, we chose to order iron-on labels from Rakuten.
 I loved how you could choose from many different designs, it came in different sizes and shapes, and wouldn’t show through clothing.
 However, these labels require you to cut each one out, which is a pain in the butt, and will come off if not ironed on properly.
 They also don’t tend to stay on the outside of socks very well so we ironed them on the inside.
 The rest of her clothing had the labels ironed on the inside as well, usually near the collar of shirts and undergarments as well as the rear inner waistband of pants.

-The leaftlet for the iron-on labels
+The leaflet for the iron-on labels

 For diapers, we got an order-made stamp.
 Although it was a bit expensive, we chose to get one where you can put the ink inside the stamp.
 That way, you don’t have to keep pressing the stamp onto the ink pad each time you want to stamp a diaper.
 It saves so much time — I was able to stamp my daughter’s name on an entire package of diapers in under a minute!

 We also decided to try out personalized stamps of different sizes that come with an ink pad, mainly because although the personalized iron-on labels were cute, we knew we would have to keep ordering them after running out, and cutting out and then ironing on labels is a pain, especially in summer.
 These stamps are very easy to use and I prefer them to the iron-on labels, especially as I can see myself using them for a long time, or at least until my daughter finishes elementary school.
 However, they won’t show up on dark clothing so you’d have to stamp them on the tag if you haven’t cut it off yet.
+(I bought the stamps pictured below from Rakuten but you can find similar ones on Amazon Japan.)

 We didn’t have to worry about buying any bags for our daughter’s stuff as everything was provided by the daycare and our daughter’s things would be kept inside of a plastic box in a cubby.
-We didn’t know about this until the meeting (相談), though, and my mother-in-law had already sewed some adorable bags for Baby A. We also didn’t need to prepare any bottles, formula, sippy cups, etc., as everything was provided, and no toys or food from home were allowed.
+We didn’t know about this until the meeting (相談), though, and my mother-in-law had already sewed some adorable bags for Baby A. We also didn’t need to prepare any bottles, formula, sippy cups, futon for naps, etc., as everything was provided, and no toys or food from home were allowed.

 Some daycares do require you to make or bring your own bags, bibs, etc. If you are not a fan of sewing (like me, I can’t sew to save my life), you can get these items custom-made for you through online marketplaces like Minne or a tailor like マジックミシン.